A guide to researchers

 A village in Shin Itami

-I have received one document (file name: Schematic Proposal-Synopsis Outline JS) from one of my colleagues few years ago by email.
-This wonderful document is believed to be prepared by my Doctoral Supervisor JS [(Professor) Jeta Sankrityayana].
-Considering the interest of the researchers, I am sharing this document with all concerned through my personal website https://amlan.co.in.
-I did not make any change either in the file name or in the content.
+I received a document (file name: Schematic Proposal-Synopsis Outline JS) from one of my colleagues via email a few years ago.
+This wonderful document is believed to be prepared by my Doctoral Supervisor, JS [(Professor) Jeta Sankrityayana].
+Considering the researchers’ interest, I am sharing this document with all concerned via my personal website at https://amlan.co.in.
+I did not make any changes to the file name or content.

 Schematic Proposal-Synopsis Outline JS-Download Link